 ***Not only is this place beautiful but it also has a rich cultural history, if you would like to have a guide to answer questions and share some of the amazing history of this place check this Haleakala Hiking Tour.

 - Located at the top of Haleakala National Park; Keoneheʻeheʻ Trail (Sliding Sands) starts just below the summit at the visitor center.

-- See visitor center or visit the Haleakala National Park website for trail map and more information
+- See the visitor center or visit the Haleakala National Park website for a trail map and more information

 - Difficult hiking; much of the trail is loose, rocky, uneven terrain that gets very steep at times